tobbyxy/temipete.github.io/index.md

   </i></u>
 </h3>

 My name is Temi, and I'm a PhD student in the Genetics, Genomics and Systems biology ([GGSB](https://ggsb.uchicago.edu/){:target="_blank"}) program at the University of Chicago.
-A few centuries ago, I completed a master's at the University of North Dakota, supervised by the awesome [Junguk Hur](https://med.und.edu/labs/hur/){:target="_blank"}.
+Prior to this, I completed a master's at the University of North Dakota, supervised by the awesome [Junguk Hur](https://med.und.edu/labs/hur/){:target="_blank"}.

 <h3>
   <u><i>
     research
   </i></u>
 </h3>

-I am interested in using computation to understand genetic data and to improve precision medicine.
-So, I am actively learning/interested in many areas of statistics and genetics, and machine learning.
-In coming years, I'll get better at using all of these to answer interesting questions in the field of genetics.
-Then, and only after, will I be able to graduate with a PhD.
-I think.
+In Fall 2022, I joined [Haky's lab](https://hakyimlab.org/){:target="_blank"} for my PhD thesis.
+Here, I will be using computation, statistics and whatever means necessary (no kidding) to understand genetic data in relation to phenotypes.
+Specifically, I will be studying variations in the human epigenome (at the genomic level and the population level), how these variations influence molecular-level activities (e.g. TF binding), and how these, in turn, influence complex traits and diseases.
+These are complex questions.
+Wish me luck!

 Here is my <a href="../docs/cv.pdf" target="_blank" rel="noopener noreferrer">cv</a> and a list of <a href="../publications" target="_blank" rel="noopener noreferrer">publications</a> that I have contributed to.